Andi Almqvist: Miscellaneous

 In February 2015 Almqvist made his debut as actor/soloist in the Swedish musical Sånger Från En Inställd Skilsmässa, a collaboration between Malmö Opera and Skånes Dansteater.

 In the spring of 2017, Swedish musical Sånger Från En Inställd Skilsmässa, toured entire Sweden.
 The national tour was produced by Riksteatern.

 In November 2017 Almqvist released the single Kirseberg, his first song in the Swedish language.

 In April 2018 Almqvist released the album Tiltad, also in Swedish.

+In October 2024 Almqvist released the album Not Too Far From Happy.